skunkworxdark/metadata-linked-nodes/README.md

 - `Metadata To Bool` - Extracts Bool types from metadata
 - `Metadata To Model` - Extracts model types from metadata.
 - `Metadata To SDXL Model` - Extracts SDXL model types from metadata
-- `Metadata To LoRAs` - Extracts Loras from metadata.
+- `Metadata To LoRAs` - Extracts SD1.5 Loras from metadata.
 - `Metadata To SDXL LoRAs` - Extracts SDXL Loras from metadata
+- `Metadata To LoRA Collection` - Creates a Lora Collection from metadata that can be fed into the Lora Collection Loader nodes.
 - `Metadata To ControlNets` - Extracts ControNets from metadata
 - `Metadata To IP-Adapters` - Extracts IP-Adapters from metadata
 - `Metadata To T2I-Adapters` - Extracts T2I-Adapters from metadata